 My opinion is natural language processing together with robotics and developments in AI collectively present the biggest potential for revolutionizing the very fabric of the customer experience in insurance.

-In the wake of numerous data breeches, what have insurance companies done to improve security?
+In the wake of numerous data breaches, what have insurance companies done to improve security?

 What do you recommend individuals do to keep their personal information safe when shopping for insurance?